 LMI data powered by LMI for All

-- You need a good honours degree in an appropriate subject such as physics or engineering.
+- You need a 2:1 Honours degree (or 2:2 and a Masters degree) in an appropriate subject such as physics or engineering.
 Degrees in Biotechnology, Biochemistry or Microbiology are also acceptable.

-- The Universities of Glasgow and Strathclyde offer a BEng Hons and MEng in Biomedical Engineering.
-The University of Dundee also offers the BEng Hons Biomedical Engineering.
+- The Universities of Dundee, Glasgow and Strathclyde degrees in Biomedical Engineering.

 - For entry to a degree you need 4-5 Highers, usually including Maths and Physics plus National 5 English.

 - If you want to gain chartered engineer status, your degree should be accredited by an engineering institute, such as the Institution of Engineering and Technology (IET) or the Engineering Council.